kangsoon-dev/cloud-certification-cheatsheets/README.md

         - KPL Records must be decoded with KCL or special helper library

     - **When NOT to use KPL**: Apps that cannot tolerate additional delay due to large `RecordMaxBufferedTime` values (i.e. latency)
-    - e.g. KPL keeps data even when app goes offline, which `PutRecords` API delivers only latest data directly to stream
+    - e.g. KPL keeps data even when app goes offline, while `PutRecords` API delivers only latest data directly to stream
     ![](./img/kinesis4.png)

 - **Kinesis Agent** - Linux program running on server to monitor log files and send reliably to Kinesis streams